 After extensive discussion, we can conclude that for people interested in pursuing a career in Selenium, the sector is brimming with prospects to succeed.
 Furthermore, because automation is the pillar of the computer sector, individuals with expertise in this field will reap significant rewards in the coming years.
 Also, we hope that this Selenium Tutorial was helpful to you and that it gave you a clear outlook of the Selenium Testing tool and its role in the automation testing industry.

-The Selenium Course offered at FITA Academy provides both Selenium Online Training and Selenium Classroom Training in important cities in India.
+The Selenium Course offered at FITA Academy provides both Selenium Online Course and Selenium Classroom Training in important cities in India.
 The Selenium Training at FITA Academy is delivered by Testing Experts from the automation industry with immense knowledge and expertise.
 The Selenium Testing trainers at FITA Academy ensure that the students are well-acquainted with the testing concepts and that they apply them in real-time practices.

 In addition to this, we also provide Placement Support and Assistance to the students which helps the aspirants to pursue further with their dream careers.